 December celebrations and events in Italy naturally revolve around the Christmas season.
-The winter Italian holidays include the Feast Day of the Immaculate Conception on December 8, Christmas Eve on December 24, Christmas Day on December 25, and Saint Stephen's Day, the day after Christmas.
+The winter Italian holidays include the Feast Day of the Immaculate Conception on December 8, Christmas Eve on December 24, Christmas Day on December 25, and Saint Stephen's Day on December 26.

-Although Christmas is a major cause of celebration across the country in December, Italians also have several festivals honoring the saints and even olive oil (which is traditionally pressed in December) during the month, meaning there's no shortage of events and activities to discover if you're planning a vacation to Italy this time of year.
+Although Christmas is a major cause of celebration across the country in December, Italians also have several festivals honoring saints and olive oil (which is traditionally pressed in December) during the month, meaning there's no shortage of events and activities to discover if you're planning a vacation to Italy this time of year.

 Here are Italian holidays and celebrations that fall at the end of the year.
 And to finish off with a bang, New Year's Eve is celebrated with fireworks throughout Italy.

 Montecatini Terme, located just northeast of Florence in the Tuscany region of Italy, now plays host to the annual Florentine tradition of Florence Noel, a family event with lots of children's activities including the house of Babbo Natale, Father Christmas.
 Festivities start at the end of November, run through early January, and include a nativity village, food and chocolate sampling, and a variety of live and recorded music.

 The wild boar festival (Suvereto Sagra del Cinghiale) in the medieval Tuscan town of Suvereto, in the Livorno province, is a two-week festival starting at the end of November and lasting through December 8, when there's a big feast.

-Besides wild boar, you'll find other products from the area, including wine, olive oil, and honey, and the festival includes people in medieval costume and medieval competitions, so it's still a great event even if you don't like boar.
+Besides wild boar, you'll find other products from the area, including wine, olive oil, and honey, and the festival includes people in medieval costume and medieval competitions, so it's still a great event even if you don't care for boar.

 The highlight of the week-long celebration in honor of Saint Barbara is December 4 in the Sicilian town of Paterno on the slopes of Mount Etna volcano, and afterward, there is a parade where the nativity scene is erected.